Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Entropy-conservative DGSEM discretization

 \section{Entropy-conservative DGSEM discretization}

 In this section we extend all the previous properties to DGSEM.
-To obtain an entropy-stable DGSEM discretization of a conservation law

-the computational domain is divided into non-overlapping elements.
+To obtain an entropy-stable DGSEM discretization of a conservation law\revA{~\eqref{HyperbolicConservationLaw1D}} the computational domain is divided into non-overlapping elements.
 Within each element, the solution is approximated by Lagrange polynomials of degree $N$ defined on the Lobatto-Gauss-Legendre (LGL) nodes.
 These basis functions are continuous inside each element but may be discontinuous across element boundaries.
 Such discontinuities are resolved with the introduction of two-point numerical fluxes.

 The discrete scheme is obtained by multiplying the governing equation by test functions of degree $N$, integrating by parts on each element, and evaluating the resulting integrals using an LGL quadrature rule with $N+1$ nodes on the reference interval $\xi \in [-1,1]$.
 This procedure leads to the semi-discrete formulation